Cartier Exhibition Canberra

 This is the one that greeted me as I entered.

-One of the reasons I took the trek up to Canberra was that the tiara Catherine wore for her marriage to Prince William was going to be there.
+One of the reasons I took the trek up to Canberra was that the tiara that Catherine wore for her marriage to Prince William was going to be there.
 And there it was.

 This diamond necklace was one of the gifts given to the Queen by the Nizam of Hyderabad, for her wedding to Prince Phillip.
 She took it with her on her 1954 tour of Australia and it’s the one featured in the William Darbie portrait that we grew up looking at.
 The Queen lent it for the exhibition.

 This brooch belonged to Princess Margaret, made in the perfect shape of a rose, with petals, leaves and stem of diamonds.
-I think that’s it attached to pearls in the previous photo.

 Smoking was considered an art form in the early 20th century, can you believe it, and wealthy people splashed out on its accessories.